 What Are the Education Requirements for a Medical Assistant?

 In most states, there are no formal education requirements to become a medical assistant, but employers may prefer to hire those who have completed a postsecondary program.
 These programs offer hands-on training with medical equipment and procedures and prepare graduates for clinical and administrative work.
 Programs are offered as a hybrid online/clinical model.

-For example, Purdue Global’s Medical Assistant Certificate program is a hybrid online/onsite program that allows you to study the curriculum online while periodically working onsite with supervising physicians to practice such tasks as:
+For example, Purdue Global’s Medical Assistant Certificate program allows you to study the curriculum online and complete onsite clinical experiences and an externship with supervising physicians to practice such tasks as:

 - Administering injections